University Pain and Spine Center

 Surgery is typically a last-resort option for long-term pain relief.
 During a cervical discectomy, your surgeon can remove a herniated disc to relieve pressure on the root nerve.
 They may replace it with an artificial disc or perform a fusion to join one or more vertebrae into one solid piece of bone.

-To learn more about your options for treating pain and other symptoms of cervical radiculopathy, call the University Pain Medicine Center office nearest you or request a consultation through the online booking system.
+To learn more about your options for treating pain and other symptoms of cervical radiculopathy, call the University Pain and Spine Center office nearest you or request a consultation through the online booking system.